Knowledge Hub

 What do most hiring managers look for?

-Clear thinking, relevant experience, communication skills and evidence you can deliver.
+Clear thinking, relevant experience, communication skills and evidence of delivery ability.

-Broad skills at first, then specialize as you grow.
+Broad skills at first, then specialize as a career develops.
 Specialists typically earn more.

 Are there gender differences in hiring?